sch3fr/StudyDump/JOURNAL.md

 ## 15-SEP-21
 I'm drunk and tired and glad I wrote some code today.
 Now I'm about to hit the bed.<br/>
 I'm really interested in LaTeX.
 I think it would be great for note taking in my upcoming classes.
 Not sure if it is related to coding, but whatever.
+## 16-SEP-21
+I'm really tired these days, no idea why.
+While I don't think todays contributions are gonna be somewhat groundbreaking, I hope to write at least a frew lines of code.